Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-- again PoS ha only _intrinsic_ measures to do accounting of consensus rules, but the system doesn't exist in a vacuum: the relative valuation of what is at stake needs to be accounted for.
+- Again PoS ha only _intrinsic_ measures to do accounting of consensus rules, but the system doesn't exist in a vacuum: the relative valuation of what is at stake needs to be accounted for.
-- PoW

 ---v

+## Validator Consolidation

+How many validators does a system need?

+Higher numbers should lead to a decrease in the ability for entities to collude.

+But validators are expensive, both economically and computationally.

+Notes:

+Yet another N-lemma to consider.

+---

 ## PoS Economic Security